-This includes the following jobs: Send to targets, backup to nearline, restore to XT, copy by GigE, archive (clips), restore from archive (files).
+This includes the following jobs: Send to targets, backup to nearline, restore to XT, copy by GigE, archive (clips), restore from archive (files), and Send to workflow targets.

 Information on the transfer status is available

 - The Transfer Monitoring window is accessed by clicking the Transfer Monitoring option of the main window Tools menu. - The Transfer Monitoring area can be displayed in the Database Explorer by selecting the Transfer Monitoring option from the Database Explorer Tools menu. - From the Control Panel, the transfer can be monitored from the Clip Sent to list, available from the Clip Information tab.